-When we do have a meeting, we ensure it’s purposeful and focused by creating a meeting agenda in Confluence.
+When we have a meeting, we ensure it’s focused and purposeful by creating an agenda in Confluence.
 Having all of our project documentation in one place, being able to link to other pages, and extensive use of tasks gives added context, making our meetings with other stakeholders as short as 15 minutes, in which we answer just three main questions:

 - What did you complete last week?

 - What are you working on this week?